wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

 # How to Release a Git Repository
-> The process of setting and releating a Git repository when you develop a WSO2 product is explained below.
+> The process of setting up and releasing a Git repository when you develop a WSO2 product is explained below.
 For the full list features and capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).

 The following are the steps for creating and releasing a Git repository: